Investigation & Social Issues

 The little village Baracé, with a population of 500, harbors “la Maison Perce-Neige”, a home to 31 disabled people.

-It owes its existence to Lino Ventura, the father of a mentally handicapped child, and a major movie star of the 60’s.
+It owes its existence to Lino Ventura, the father of a mentally disabled child and a major movie star of the 60’s.

 At the height of his fame, the actor was committed to defending the rights of the disabled.